levimcg/recipes/_posts/2015-03-16-pickled-red-onions.md

 7. Let the onions cool on the counter for about five minutes, close up the jar, and put them in the refrigerator.
 They should last for about a week in the fridge.

 ## Serving Tips
 These onions are great as a condiment on all kinds of tacos and sandwiches.
-The acidy really mellows out the onion-y taste and makes for really bright flavor that goes great with heavily seasoned taco meats.
+The acidity really mellows out the onion-y taste and makes for really bright flavor that goes great with heavily seasoned taco meats.